marchoeppner/nf-configs/doc/config.md

 - name of the profile
 - number of compute cores, ram and (optionally) allowed walltime
+- description of your compute environment (single machine, cluster, cloud) and resource manager, if any
 - choice of software provisioning framework and any necessary options

 See below for all the possible options that can be set.